 The lodge team are genuinely warm and excited to share their home.
 They check in without fuss, offer helpful tips, and ensure your days are full but never overwhelming.
 I left feeling well cared for, and with a deep appreciation for the careful balance of comfort, nature, and wildlife experiences that Trijunção provides.

-The Cerrado pairs beautifully with Chapada dos Veadeiros or a stop in Brasília, but timing, transfers, and activity planning make a difference.
+If you are ready to go, the Cerrado pairs beautifully with Chapada dos Veadeiros or a stop in Brasília, but timing, transfers, and activity planning make a difference.
 Flights, private transfers, and guided activities are all things we can help arrange, so you can simply relax and enjoy your time.
+A beach extension at the end is also a great way to relax before flying home, and Paraty with Ilha Grande are the perfect pair!

 If you’re curious about including the Cerrado in your Brazil holiday, I’m happy to help you plan it.
-You can explore more on our Brazil holidays or browse wildlife-focused options on our Amazon & Wildlife pages.
+You can take a look at my 14-day trip to Brazil based on my trip, explore more on our Brazil holidays or browse wildlife-focused options on our Amazon & Wildlife pages.
+Or even better, email me to get in touch so I can help you plan your next Brazil trip!